pcarbo/neuron/README.md

 + pctdurlight: Proportion of total time spent in the light half of the light/dark box.

-+ totalactivity: Total activity measured during the 30-min open field test.
++ totalactivity: Exploratory activity measured during the 30-min open field test.

-+ d1totalactivity: Total activity measured during day 1 of the 30-min
-open field test.
++ d1totalactivity: Exploratory activity measured during day 1 of the 30-min open field test.

-+ d2totalactivity: Total activity measured during day 2 of the 30-min
-open field test.
++ d2totalactivity: Exploratory activity measured during day 2 of the 30-min open field test.

-+ d3.d2totalactivity: Total activity measured on day 3 of the 30-min
-open field test, after methamphetamine injection.
++ d3.d2totalactivity: Exploratory activity measured on day 3 of the 30-min open field test (after methamphetamine injection) minus exploratory activity measured on day 2 of the 30-min open field test (after saline injection).

 + FCtimeofday: Time of day in which fear conditioning test was conducted (either "AM" or "PM").